tikv/website/content/docs/5.1/deploy/configure/introduction.md

         weight: 2
 ---

-It's recommended to get started with TiKV with default configurations, however, TiKV features a large number of configuration parameters to tweak its behavior, allowing you to configure the cluster to suit the special application requirements.
+It is recommended to get started with TiKV with default configurations.
+However, TiKV features a large number of configuration parameters to tweak its behavior, allowing you to configure the cluster to suit your special application requirements.

-The following guides provide you ways to configure different TiKV components:
+The following documents guide you on how to configure different TiKV components:

 PD